florence-bockting/elicito/README.md

 ## Installation

+This package requires the user to additionally install `bayesflow == 1.1.6`.
+We will remove this dependency in near future but for the time being install first `bayesflow == 1.1.6` and then `elicito` (see below).

-This package requires `tensorflow` and all its dependencies Specifically, for Windows the Microsoft Visual C++ Redistributable for VisualStudio.
+Our package depends on `tensorflow` and thus all its requirements.
+Specifically, for Windows the Microsoft Visual C++ Redistributable for VisualStudio needs to be installed.
 See [`install tensorflow`](https://www.tensorflow.org/install/pip)

 <!--- --8<-- [start:installation] -->